 1.3. - The next step is to add a new feature.
 When working in a multi body part we can make 'local' operations to each body, in other words, a feature affecting only one solid body.
-Local operations are applied features like fillets, shells, chamfers, etc., which can only be applied to a single body at a time.
-Select the "Shell" command from the Features toolbar, and shell the bottom body removing the indicated faces.
+Local operations are applied features like fillets, shells, chamfers, etc., which can only be applied to a single body at a time, for example we cannot fillet or shell both bodies at the same time.
+Select the "Shell" command from the Features toolbar and shell the bottom body removing the indicated faces.